SharadaShehan/Automated_Attendance_System/README.md

     python manage.py runserver
     ```

-Node : Following steps must be taken, only when developing frontend application.
+Important : Following steps must be taken, only when developing frontend application.
 As data defined in scripts, do not contain sensitive user encodings, this sample database will not support cam stream app.

 8) Now you can populate your local database with set of data defined in scripts, by making an API call to below endpoint.